nirm3l/rsocket-flow-demo/README.md

 # RSocket Flow Demo
 Welcome to the flow demo source code repository.

-## Getting started
-Project is based on microservice architecture by using [Spring Cloud stack](https://spring.io/projects/spring-cloud).

 ## List of available microservices.

 ### Task Service